gurahamu/gurahamu_music_collection/README.md

 # gurahamu_music_collection
-simple list of music collected
+A simple list of music collected over time.
+Listed by artist first letter and in a basic .json format, for manipulation later.